chloe-vilain/bitrise-step-run-android-maestro-flows/README.md

 ### Tips for running this step locally.
 - This step requires `ffmpeg` to be installed on your machine.
 The step will try to install it on Mac and Linux machines with brew and apt-get respectively if it is not found.
 - Note that, if you are running this step locally on M-series Mac, your AVD Manager step will need to leverage different processor architecture.
 You can achieve this by changing the abi to `arm64-v8a` in the AVD Manager step.
 You may also want to configure your local emulator to run in non-headless mode, for debugging.
+- You may wish to add a step to your workflow to kill any local devices when debugging locally, to avoid bugs pertaining to multiple emulators running at once.

 Here's an example of setting up your build file to be compatible with M-series Mac for local testing & run the emulator in non-headless mode, while leveeraging the default x86 architecture in bitrise remote environment: